vahidfrr/AccNet24/README.md

 ## pretrained models
 It is possible to simply import the pretained models, and test the data data on new images.
 The size of the pretrained model is large.
-Please send an email to Vahid Farrahi.
+Please send an email to Vahid Farrahi@oulu.fi.